CartoDB/cartodb/doc/API.md

 #### vis.getOverlays()

-Returns a list of overlays currently on the screen (see overlays description).
+Returns a list of the overlays that are currently on the screen (see overlays description).

 #### vis.getNativeMap()